Health Library Explorer

 Following up

 Keep follow-up appointments during your recovery.
-These let your healthcare provider check your progress and answer any questions.
-Tell your provider if you have any new symptoms.
-Or if you have diarrhea that doesn’t go away.
+These let your doctor check your progress and answer any questions.
+Tell your doctor if you have any new symptoms.
+Or if you have diarrhea that doesn't go away.

 • Chills